LGBTQIA+ Community

 Queer Resource Center

 The Queer Resource Center works to uplift, support, and advocate for the LGBTQIA+ community on campus.
-They also provide training and resources about gender and sexual diversity to the community at large.
+They also provide training and resources to the community at large.
+The center is a resource library and a gathering space as well.

 The Queer Resource Center runs regular social and educational programming including: